phantomaton-ai/aniheim/DESIGN.md

 *   **Extensibility:** Character artwork renderers can implement custom mappings or handle standard keys appropriately.
 The global map defines engine defaults.
 *   **Trace:** `SPEC: 🕺 Animation Logic`

+/comment(user:woe) {
+    Let's try to design our interface for representing individual poses and expressions here.
+Both will be sets of well-defined parameters for controlling the rendering of a character; poses will control the relative orientation of limbs, and expressions will control the relative size, position, and orientation of facial elements.
+Let's go ahead and document all of our parameters here, as well as the coordinate system we'll work with.
+}

 ## 5. Artwork Representation & Rendering 🖼️

 *   **Data Format (Runtime):** Character/Background `/artwork` renderers (`.js` modules) must ultimately provide data as an array of shape objects when called by the player.